Full Time PGCE Funding 2013 Starters

 All the above grants are assessed by your funding body when you

-apply for mandatory funding i.e. Tuition Fee Loan, Maintenance Loan
+apply for mandatory funding i.e. help towards fees and Maintenance

 - formally known as the Teaching Development

 Training Bursaries are available for trainees

 from the National College for Teaching and Leadership on

 eligible postgraduate Initial Teacher Training (ITT) courses in

 England who are not employed as a teacher.

 Bursary amounts will vary depending on teaching subject and degree